datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Python doesn't generate an output, but if we check the `fam` list again, we see that it has been extended with the string `"me"`:

-There was no need to reassign the result of the call to the `fam` list again.
 Let's do this again, this time to add my length to the list:

 Again, the fam list was extended: